 When Travel Plans and the Law Don’t Mix

-I passed a couple of police officers interviewing a shaggy-haired lad outside OverEasy yesterday.
+I passed a couple of police officers interviewing a shaggy-haired lad outside OverEasy in Singapore yesterday.
 On the pavement, the lad had placed a bucket of liquid, a tin wrapped in a jack-o’-lantern jacket and a sign.

 That sign said, ‘I’m colecting (sic) money to travel around Asia.’